-Many companies rely on in-person workplace training to remain compliant across state and local mandates.
+Many companies rely on in-person workplace training to remain compliant across state and local sexual harassment prevention training and anti-discrimination mandates.
 At best, it can be inconvenient, may lead to a need to retrain to keep up with ever-changing compliance mandates, and often lacks an educational approach grounded in research and best-practices.
 At worst, it’s vulnerable to disruption, as many organizations have seen from the COVID-19 crisis.
 Whether it’s part of a preexisting company initiative, or as a response to the current crisis, it’s time to move your workplace compliance training online to keep your corporate culture grounded and stay compliant.

 In an age of hectic commutes, long hours, and dizzying schedules, employees need training that doesn’t rely on in-person classroom settings; online training offers an antidote to our frenetic work lives.
 Mobile-first technology ensures employees have the option to complete training on the go – wherever, whenever, eliminating the need to be in a traditional workplace setting, a feature more relevant now than ever.

 Several states now require one hour or more of training time, but save-your-place settings allow employees to start and stop training, so it’s more convenient for them to encourage learning and completion at their own pace.
 Online compliance training allows employees to break multiple, lengthy trainings into chunks of time that work best for them while still meeting their requirements.